-The Fire District has no full-time non-union employees.
+Non-Union Employees - The Fire District has no full-time non-union employees.
 Part-time employees are not entitled to compensated time.

-The liability for vested compensated absences is recorded as the benefits accrue to employees.
-As of December 31, 2020, the liability for compensated absences reported on the government-wide statement of net position was \$141,990.36.
+The liability for vested compensated absences is recorded within those funds as the benefits accrue to employees.
+As of December 31, 2021, the liability for compensated absences reported on the government-wide statement of net position was \$131,903.70.